All Stories

 Photo of Melissa Fernandez

 “Just being able to help is a really rewarding feeling for me,” says Melissa.
-She is now the caregiver to her mother, who has been ill for most of Melissa’s life.
+She is now the primary caregiver for her mother, who has been ill for most of Melissa’s life.

 “Thankfully because of this training program I’m able to care for her, and not worry about who’s going to care for her,” says Melissa.